AjinkyaZ/SummIt/README.md

    FYProject/fyproject-meteor$ MONGO_URL="mongodb://localhost:3001/feeds_database" meteor run --port 3005

 ###Most Recent Changes
+---Textrank and Parser both use trained tokenization data (edge cases handled)
+---Parser tokenization gives better article text.
+---Compression data processed while fetching, stored with article in db.
+---Added article fetch counts.
----Added Compression ratio to db_test.py
+---Added Compression ratio to db_test.py (not anymore, see above)
----Summary should be >200 chars in length
+---Summary should be more 200 chars in length, less than 1200 chars.
----Article Size must be >10, not 13
+---Article Size must be more than 10, not 13
 ---Fixed Image Fetching for both CNN, Reuters.
 ---gen_summary() call in db_test replaced by summary property of article loaded from db (faster)

 ###NOTES:
 1. Default database name is "feeds_database", consisting of a single "articles" collection.
    Create this database prior to any operations if running for the first time.
-2. Default num. of articles fetched from each source is 6 (for now)
+2. Default num. of articles fetched from each source is 15 (for now)
 3. Summary generation call is made from feeds_test to textrank.py.
    Run textrank.py separately to test summarization without affecting articles in DB.